“IN ANOTHER DECADE THE ARGYLE PINK DIAMOND™ WILL EMERGE AS THE NEW FABERGÉ EGG, THE THING JEWELLERY MYTHS ARE MADE OF.”

-No other mine in the world has produced diamonds with a depth and intensity of colour than the Argyle Diamond Mine.
-The diamonds unearthed here reflect the full range of hues found in the vivid and colourfully saturated sunsets and landscapes of Western Australia’s east Kimberley region.
+No other mine in the world has produced diamonds with the depth and intensity of colour that was seen at the iconic Argyle Diamond Mine.
+Argyle Diamonds™ reflect the full range of hues found in the vivid sunsets and captivating landscapes of Western Australia’s east Kimberly region.

 Of all diamond colours, pinks are the most intriguing.
 Unlike other coloured diamonds, the phenomena of pink diamonds is yet to be discovered.

-One of Earth’s greatest mysteries, it is thought that the colour is created by a twist within the atomic lattice during formation, the result of immense heat and pressure beneath the earth’s surface - a fabulous fluke of nature.
+One of world’s greatest mysteries, it is thought that the colour is created by a twist within the atomic lattice during formation, the result of immense heat and pressure beneath the Earth’s surface - a fabulous fluke of nature.

 The Argyle Diamond Mine is the only known source of hydrogen-rich violet stones and the uniquely potent cornflower hues.

-Past Red Tender diamonds have gone on to claim iconic reputations in the global diamond industry.
-Some have been set into priceless pieces of jewellery and given as a gift of love, while others sit in vaults as investments or cherished heirlooms.
+Past Red Tender diamonds have achieved iconic status in the global diamond industry.
+Some have been set into priceless pieces of jewellery and given as a gift of love, while others remain unset, preserved in their purest state as cherished collectables and heirlooms.

-While white diamonds are evaluated using clarity and carat weight, the main considerations for Argyle pink diamonds are colour and cut.
+While white diamonds are evaluated using clarity and carat weight, the main considerations for Argyle Pink Diamonds™ are colour and cut.
 Their value is determined by three factors including hue, tone and saturation.

 Hue is the dominant colour of the diamond.
 Sometimes there are modifying colours or tints that affect hue.
-For example, a Purplish Pink graded diamond has the dominant colour of pink with the modifier of purple.
+For example, a Purplish Pink graded diamond has the dominant colour of pink with the modifying tint of purple.